 Student Loan Repayment Advice Problem

 Part of the problem in making the correct student loan repayment decision is getting the right advice.
-The current information comes from the loan servicers, tax advisors, and lenders.
+The current information comes from loan servicers, tax advisors, and lenders.
 The issue is none of them talk to each other and have different objectives.

 The Student Loan Repayment Servicer’s job is to help you avoid default.
 In most cases, they are going to direct you to the lowest payment or the one you can afford.
 They may also lead you to a method that will qualify for loan forgiveness.
 Their shortcoming is they cannot give you any personal financial planning or tax advice.
 This necessary information is critical to finding the best options for your situation.

 The tax advisor’s focus is lowering your tax burden.
 For a couple’s taxes, filing as married and joint is the preferred option.
 In most cases, it will result in the lowest tax burden, however for student loan repayment; it could be the worst decision.
-What the tax advisor does not see is the impact to the monthly student loan repayment when a couple is using an IDR student loan repayment method.
+What the tax advisor does not see is the impact on the monthly student loan repayment when a couple is using an IDR student loan repayment method.
 The student debt structure of each spouse along with the AGI will determine their monthly repayment amount.
 The wrong decision could cost a couple of thousands of dollars a year.

 The private lenders’ goal is to have you refinance your federal loan to their private bank.
-This approach is the traditional mindset that many believe with regards to student loan repayment.
+This approach is the traditional mindset that many believe with regard to student loan repayment.
 An important note; if you decide to do a private refinancing, then the borrower will be unable to return to the federal repayment option with those loans.
 This is a significant decision for a single person trying to plan forward or a person who is considering additional education.
-You also need to do your homework since many of the lenders promote the dollar savings in large numbers.
-These advertised dollars are over the life of the loan.
+You also need to do your homework since many lenders promote the dollar savings in large numbers.
+These advertising dollars are over the life of the loan.